-- a.
-Stormwater management systems on Redevelopment sites shall meet the following Massachusetts Stormwater Standards to the maximum extent feasible: - i.
-Massachusetts Stormwater Standard 1; - ii.
-Massachusetts Stormwater Standard 2; - iii.
-Massachusetts Stormwater Standard 3; and - iv.
-The pretreatment and structural best management practices requirements of Massachusetts Stormwater Standards 5 and 6. - b.
-Stormwater management systems on Redevelopment sites shall also improve existing conditions by requiring that stormwater management systems be designed to: - i.
-Retain the volume of runoff equivalent to, or greater than, 0.80 inch multiplied by the total post-construction impervious surface area on the site AND/OR Remove 80% of the average annual post-construction load of Total Suspended Solids (TSS) generated from the total post-construction impervious area on the site AND 50% of the average annual load of Total Phosphorus (TP) generated from the total post construction impervious surface area on the site. - ii.
-Pollutant removal shall be calculated consistent with EPA Region 1's BMP Performance Extrapolation Tool or other BMP performance evaluation tool provided by EPA Region 1 where available.
-If EPA Region 1 tools do not address the planned or installed BMP performance any federally or State approved BMP design guidance or performance standards (e.g. Massachusetts Stormwater handbooks and design guidance manuals) may be used to calculate BMP performance. - iii.
-Stormwater management systems on redevelopment sites may utilize offsite mitigation within the same USGS HUC10 as the redevelopment site to meet the equivalent retention or pollutant removal requirements. - c.
-Redevelopment activities that are exclusively limited to maintenance and improvement of existing roadways, (including widening less than a single lane, adding shoulders, correcting substandard intersections, improving existing drainage systems, and repaving projects) shall improve existing conditions where feasible and are exempt.
+- (2) Redevelopment requirements. - (a) Stormwater management systems on redevelopment sites shall meet the following Massachusetts Stormwater Standards to the maximum extent feasible: - [1] Massachusetts Stormwater Standard 1; - [2] Massachusetts Stormwater Standard 2; - [3] Massachusetts Stormwater Standard 3; and - [4] The pretreatment and structural best management practices requirements of Massachusetts Stormwater Standards 5 and 6. - (b) Stormwater management systems on redevelopment sites shall also improve existing conditions by requiring that stormwater management systems be designed to: - [1] Retain the volume of runoff equivalent to, or greater than, 0.80 inch multiplied by the total post-construction impervious surface area on the site and/or remove 80% of the average annual post-construction load of total suspended solids (TSS) generated from the total post-construction impervious area on the site and 50% of the average annual load of total phosphorus (TP) generated from the total post-construction impervious surface area on the site. - [2] Pollutant removal shall be calculated consistent with EPA Region 1's BMP Performance Extrapolation Tool or other BMP performance evaluation tool provided by EPA Region 1 where available.
+If EPA Region 1 tools do not address the planned or installed BMP performance any federally or state\approved BMP design guidance or performance standards (e.g-, Massachusetts stormwater handbooks and design guidance manuals) may be used to calculate BMP performance. - [3] Stormwater management systems on redevelopment sites may utilize offsiteoffsite site mitigation within the same USGS HUC10 as the redevelopment site to meet the equivalent retention or pollutant removal requirements. - (c) Redevelopment activities that are exclusively limited to maintenance and improvement of existing roadways, (including widening less than a single lane, adding shoulders, correcting substandard intersections, improving existing drainage systems, and repaving projects) shall improve existing conditions where feasible and are exempt.
 Roadway widening or improvements that increase the amount of impervious area on the redevelopment site by greater than or equal to a single lane width shall meet the redevelopment requirements fully.

-8.15 Waivers
+§ 8.15.
+Waivers.

-The DPW Director/Town Engineer may waive strict compliance with any requirement of the Town of Sturbridge Stormwater Management Regulations or the rules and regulations promulgated hereunder, where:

-- i.
-Such action is allowed by federal, state and local statutes and/or regulations. - ii.
-Such action is in the public interest. - iii.
-Such action is not inconsistent with the purpose and intent of the Town of Sturbridge Management Regulations.
+- A. The DPW Director/Town Engineer may waive strict compliance with any requirement of the Town of Sturbridge Stormwater Management Regulations or the rules and regulations promulgated hereunder, where: - (1) Such action is allowed by federal, state and local statutes and/or regulations. - (2) Such action is in the public interest.

-Any applicant may submit a written request to be granted such a waiver.
-Such a request shall be accompanied by an explanation or documentation supporting the waiver request and demonstrating that strict application of the regulation does not further the purposes or objectives of this regulation.

-All waiver requests shall be acted on within 45 calendar days and written finding will be provided by the DPW Director/Town Engineer.

-If in the DPW Director/Town Engineer's opinion, additional time or information is required for review of a waiver request, the DPW Director/Town Engineer may request an extension of the review period.
+- (3) Such action is not inconsistent with the purpose and intent of the Town of Sturbridge Stormwater Management Regulations. - B. Any applicant may submit a written request to be granted such a waiver.
+Such a request shall be accompanied by an explanation or documentation supporting the waiver request and demonstrating that strict application of the regulation does not further the purposes or objectives of this regulation. - C. All waiver requests shall be acted on within 45 calendar days, and written finding will be provided by the DPW Director/Town Engineer. - D. If, in the DPW Director's/Town Engineer's opinion, additional time or information is required for review of a waiver request, the DPW Director/Town Engineer may request an extension of the review period.
 In the event the applicant objects to an extension, or fails to provide requested information, the waiver request may be denied, "without prejudice" by the DPW Director/Town Engineer.

-8.16 Surety
+§ 8.16.
+Security.